ibm-z-oss-oda/python_ai_toolkit_zos/docs/deployment_best_practices.md

 There are 2 sections:
 - The pip command line options.
-This contains several key arguments so that you don't have to include them when running the pip command.
+This contains several key arguments so that you don't have to specify them when running the pip command.
 These options tell pip to use the IBM package server, and download only those packages with hashes in the package list below.
 These are key security measures.
 - The list of packages to download or install, along with their version numbers, and